enkelprifti98/metal-isometric-xepa/README.md

 ![virt-manager-xepa-vm-add-iso](/images/virt-manager-xepa-vm-add-iso.png)

 A new window will appear to locate the ISO file.
-Go to the Downloads folder or anywhere else that your ISO file might be located in and select it as the ISO media.
+Go to the Downloads folder or anywhere else that your ISO file might be located in and select it as the ISO media by double clicking the ISO file or click the `Open` button.
+Then click `Apply` to save the ISO media to the SATA CDROM.

 ![find-downloads-folder](/images/find-downloads-folder.png)